Kysraew/llm-agent-strategy-game/README.md

 ### Algorithmic agents
 - RandomAgent - returns random action from all available actions
-- AttackFirstAgent - returns first attack action type
+- AttackFirstAgent - returns first attack action from all available actions type
+- AdvancedAlgorithmicAgent - returns attack actions, if there are not, returns actions that minimalise distance to enemy

 ### Llm agents
  - BasicLlmAgent - it is only llm agent in this project, but it is highly configuratable because of llm_provider and prompt_handler classes.
 We can also use feedback from the game by passing proper history function in the agent config.

 ## Additional Info
- - Game does not implements pathfinding, so agents can cross